eriknovak/anonipy/docs/how-to-guides/posts/generators-overview.md

 ]
 ```

 ## Generators

 All following generators are available in the [generators][anonipy.anonymize.generators] module.

 ### LLMLabelGenerator

 The [LLMLabelGenerator][anonipy.anonymize.generators.LLMLabelGenerator] is a one-stop-shop generator that utilizes LLMs to generate replacements for entities.
 It is implemented to support any entity type.

-!!! info "GPU Requirements"
-    The `LLMLabelGenerator` utilizes the open source LLMs,     specifically the [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model.
-Because the model is quite large, we utilize quantization using the `bitsandbytes` package to reduce its size.
-Therefore, the `LLMLabelGenerator` requires at least 8GB GPU and CUDA drivers to be available.
-If these resources are not available on your machine, consider using the `MaskLabelGenerator` instead.

 ```python
 from anonipy.anonymize.generators import LLMLabelGenerator